dishanique/Neighborhood-Map/README.md

 ## Features:

 Markers change color every time user hover over or click on marker.
-Markers will also bounce on selection.
-Users have the ability to use a drawing tool to display specific schools in the area they desire in polygon shape just for a zoom-in effect.
-Furthermore, the user may show and hide default school listing/markers on the map.
+Markers will also bounce on selection and the user may show and hide default school listing/markers on the map.
+Map is responsive as mobile friendly with toggle.

 ## API: